 The Code of Conduct provides that barristers are obliged under the Cab Rank Rule to accept instructions which are offered either (a) on the Standard Contractual Terms for the Supply of Legal Services to Authorised Persons annexed to the Code (“the Bar Council Terms” – available here) or (b) on terms which a barrister or the barrister’s chambers have published as the barrister’s standard terms of work.

 At One Essex Court the barristers’ published standard terms of work are the terms agreed between The Commercial Bar Association (COMBAR) and the City of London Law Society (CLLS) (“the COMBAR/CLLS Terms”) on Payment Basis A with a limitation of liability pursuant to clause 20.3 of the General Terms of £2.5 million (unless a higher amount is agreed, in which case it is the higher amount) (the “Standard Terms”).
-The COMBAR/CLLS Terms are available here
+In addition, limitation of liability arising solely under contract (clause 12.4 of the General Terms) is set at £100,000.00.
+A sample copy of the COMBAR/CLLS Terms is available here.

 These standard terms of work apply to all barristers in Chambers with the exception of pupils and barristers in their first six months of tenancy, whose standard terms of work are the COMBAR/CLLS Terms on Payment Basis A with a limitation of liability pursuant to clause 20.3 of the General Terms of £500,000, unless a higher amount is agreed in which case it is the higher amount.